kate-crosby/pedigree/README.md

 ```
 Use this file 'plink.genome' with PRIMUS - or just use the cleanedbed file (above), and allow PRIMUS to call plink to perform pairwise IBD, while reconstructing pedigrees.

-## Pedigrees with PRIMUS v.
-1.8.0
-- Use [PRIMUS] (https://primus.gs.washington.edu/primusweb/index.html) to build IBD pedigree with plink.genome file (not in repo too large - on FARM).
-Initial tests throw not an error - but "Unable to predict relationship from IBD estimates for xsample <-> ysample?"
-        - More ideas: investigate [LD pruning in plink] (http://pngu.mgh.harvard.edu/~purcell/plink/summary.shtml#prune), which appears to be important before running PRIMUS